 In February 2019, a small Phase 1 trial reported results from 32 participants who were receiving 1,200mh of EH301 a day across four months.
 Most people taking EH301 significantly improved on ALSFRS-R, muscle strength, activity and mass, compared to people taking placebo, who were progressing at a 'normal rate'.
 Some adverse events were reported and 12 people withdrew from the study.

-Phase 2 trial is now being planned to replicate the findings in a larger group of people.
+Phase 2 NO-ALS trial is now being prepared to replicate the findings in a larger group of people, recruiting in Norway.
+Find out more on clinicaltrials.gov.

 GM604 is a regulator peptide that monitors and corrects the nervous system.
 Prior research revealed that, when administered intravenously, it has neuroprotective effects in people with MND diseases.
 Genervon, the company behind the drug GM604, have already shown through Phase 1 and Phase 2 clinical trials that the drug is safe in people living with MND and Parkinson’s disease.
 Read more on our website.